nightmix/guestlist/README.md

-FREE ENGINEER TICKETS ARE SOLD OUT.
+UPDATE (8/29): FREE ENGINEER TICKETS ARE SOLD OUT.
 Please add yourself to the waitlist (http://nightmix.eventbrite.com/) if you'd like to mix.

 ===================================================================================================